iotaledger/iota-wiki/internal/learn/future/smart-contracts/03_validators.md

 In this article, you will learn how the IOTA Smart Contract validators work.

 A validator is a IOTA Smart Contracts Node, which validates incoming messages from other nodes for their correctness.
 The current node implementation is called Wasp and is written in the programming language Go.
+Each validator contains a copy of the whole chain.
+This redundancy makes the contract chain also a distributed database.

-Each chain is run by a committee of validator nodes.
-For this reason, the smart contract is a distributed and redundant structure - _a distributed processor_.
+Each contract chain is run by a fixed committee of validator nodes.
+For this reason, each contract chain is a distributed and redundant structure - **a distributed processor**.

 ## The Committee